Chart Color Schemes

 Income levels sit below national averages according to AreaSearch assessment

-AreaSearch's latest postcode level ATO data for financial year 2022 shows that income in Carrara is below the national average.
-The median assessed income is $50,238 and the average income stands at $61,092.
-This contrasts with Rest of Qld's figures where the median income is $50,780 and the average income is $64,844.
-Based on Wage Price Index growth of 13.99% since financial year 2022, current estimates would be approximately $57,266 (median) and $69,639 (average) as of September 2025.
-According to the 2021 Census figures, household, family and personal incomes in Carrara rank modestly, between the 39th and 43rd percentiles.
-Income brackets indicate that the largest segment comprises 32.5% earning $1,500 - $2,999 weekly (4,596 residents), similar to the surrounding region where this cohort represents 31.7%.
-Housing affordability pressures are severe in Carrara, with only 80.8% of income remaining, ranking at the 36th percentile.
-The area's SEIFA income ranking places it in the 5th decile.
+AreaSearch's latest postcode level ATO data for financial year ending June 2022 shows that income in Carrara SA2 is below national average.
+The median income was $50,238 while the average stood at $61,092.
+This contrasts with Rest of Qld's figures where median income was $50,780 and average income was $64,844.
+Based on Wage Price Index growth of 13.99% since financial year ending June 2022, current estimates would be approximately $57,266 (median) and $69,639 (average) as of September 2025.
+According to Australian Bureau of Statistics Census figures from 2021, household, family and personal incomes in Carrara rank modestly, between the 38th and 42nd percentiles.
+Income brackets indicate that the largest segment comprises 32.5% earning $1,500 - $2,999 weekly (4,596 residents), similar to surrounding region where this cohort represents 31.7%.
+Housing affordability pressures are severe in Carrara with only 80.8% of income remaining, ranking at the 36th percentile.
+The area's SEIFA income ranking places it in the fifth decile.

 Frequently Asked Questions - Income